exAspArk/exAspArk.github.io/_posts/2015-12-05-list-of-books-i-have-read.md

   - "Культура в компании.
 Zappos vs Valve"
 ---

 Some meaningful books.
-Last updated on 07.09.2017.
+Last updated on 07.04.2018.

 The books I would recommend are in **bold**.

+### 2018

+- A Guide to the Good Life: The Ancient Art of Stoic Joy.
+William B Irvine

 ### 2017

 - Algorithms to Live By: The Computer Science of Human Decisions.
 Brian Christian, Tom Griffiths
 - **The Millionaire Next Door: The Surprising Secrets of America's Wealthy.
 Thomas J. Stanley**
-- **Smartest Investment Book Youll Ever Read Canadian Edition: The Simple Stress Free Way To Reach Your Investment Goals.
+- **Smartest Investment Book You'll Ever Read Canadian Edition: The Simple Stress Free Way To Reach Your Investment Goals.
 Daniel R Solin**
 - Tools of Titans.
 Timothy Ferriss

 ### 2016